Anthurium Pallidiflorum

 Introduction

 The Anthurium Pallidiflorum is a strap leaved anthurium that grows in the wild in Ecuador.
-They are impressive looking thanks to those leaves.
+They are impressive looking thanks to those long blade-like leaves that drape down.

 See also: Anthurium Soil, Anthurium Balaoanum Care, Anthurium Metallicum Care, Anthurium Splendidum Care, Anthurium Villenaorum.